medo64/Cananka/PROTOCOL.md

 ###### Reset settings (*r) ######

 Resets all settings to their default value.
-Used to bring device to power on state.
+Used to bring device to the initial power-on state.

 |                 | Send    | Receive         | Notes                            |
 |-----------------|---------|-----------------|----------------------------------|